 Obj 4: Furthermore, according to the authority of Fr.
 Joseph Bolin, the brother of Dr. Michael Bolin, it is clear that reason is to be the first principle of discernment of one’s decisions, followed by love, and then lastly providence.
 Now, reason can only fully guide one’s decisions as its first principle if it is in full accordance with the first principle of all created being, God Himself.
 Only, also in the presence of this first principle will one love God fully and thus fully make his decisions in accord with this love as a second principle of his discernment, and, by presence to God, the director of providence, will decisions also be made in accord with the signification imparted to each individual through particulars of the same.
 Thus, the only man truly capable of making a decision about whether or not to leave Lander would be the one currently experiencing the Beatific Vision of being brought into union with the Divinity.
 Anyone currently pondering the question of leaving Lander, must, in fact, immediately leave Lander in order to properly answer this question in the presence of God.

-On the contrary, many good and holy people currently remain in Lander in good conscience and the object of the act of remaining in Lander does not “in itself close off human flourishing, nor countermand any basic human good of the agent or any other person, nor violate any exceptionless norm.”
+On the contrary, many good and holy people currently remain in Lander in good conscience and the object of the act of remaining in Lander does not break Dr. Lasnoski’s summary of the rules of moral theology, that is, it “in itself close off human flourishing, nor countermand any basic human good of the agent or any other person, nor violate any exceptionless norm.”
 Therefore it is not in and of itself wrong for any individual person or WCC graduate to choose to remain in Lander.

 I answer that, not only should every WCC student remain in Lander after graduation as a matter of practical prudence unless extreme circumstances deem it necessary for him to be elsewhere, but that this conclusion is self-evident to all who consider the question.